lucioleKi/FogOfLove/README.md

 7/10/2022
 Completed: Finished back-end code for personality token.
 Finished occupation deck and its selection functions.
 Added a vocabulary list for effects.
 Can printAll for choices and additional effects (tested up to sweet deck #22).
 Finished additional effect matcher for 2-player-choices.
 Next step: Back-end functions for other effects.

+7/19/2022
+Completed: All scenes are now loaded into the files.
+Tried to dynamic cast chapter and scene objects for certain functions and failed (inefficient and bad object design).
+Finished resolving effects: draw new scenes, reveal and then discard a DESTINY, reveal if you have X(destiny) in hand.
+Next step: Finish resolving other effects.